 Your Plan covers services you receive in the emergency room of a General Hospital.
 Coverage for Emergency Medical Services outside of the service area will be the same as for those within the service area.
-If a Non-Network Provider bills you for a balance between the charges and what your Plan pays, please notify BCBSVT by calling the customer service number on the back of your ID card.
+If an Out-of-Network Provider bills you for a balance between the charges and what your Plan pays, please notify BCBSVT by calling the customer service number on the back of your ID card.

-The Plan will defend against and resolve any request or claim by a Non-Network Provider of Emergency Medical Services.
+The Plan will defend against and resolve any request or claim by an Out-of-Network Provider of Emergency Medical Services.